 Loans: Although seeing the money come in looks great at first, loans eventually need to be repaid.
 For the sake of creating your spending plan (budget), consider your loan as an immediate income with a mid- or long-term repayment goal and future fixed or flexible expense.
 This will help you plan out and disburse your money over a longer period of time.

 Balance: If you feel you need to have a job while you’re in school in order to sustain a positive balance, you will first need to determine how many hours you can work while still upholding a good academic standing.
 As a student, you need to make sure you are succeeding in your classes, and that means you may need to limit your work hours per week.
 Another option might be to enroll part-time (less than 12 credits), but before making this decision, you should look at where that will put you in your graduation timeline.
-Consider talking to your academic advisor, and/or schedule an appointment with a financial advisor.
+Consider talking to your academic advisor, and/or schedule an appointment with the Office of Financial Aid.

 If you currently don’t have income but you plan to in the near future, through work or through financial aid, use this information to prepare for your future and stay ahead.